Abdulaziz-Alasmari/infinite_void/README.md

 # Infinit Void

-it's a 2D HTML canvas shooting game. this game is developed for learning porpuses.
+it's a 2D HTML canvas shooting game. this game is developed for learning purposes.

 ## Story